Changelog

 The Chili Piper MCP just got stronger.
 The latest round of MCP and Edge API improvements include:

-.
-In Command Center → Integrations → API logs, you can see whether a call came in via MCP or the HTTP API (Edge)
+- MCP tool calls now show in tenant logs.
+In Command Center β Integrations β API logs, you can see whether a call came in via MCP or the HTTP API (Edge)

 Check out the support article for more information.